Hulupeep/FIRISH/README.md

 > *A playful code-switching language and argot for parents or Irish people traveling abroad*

-**Purpose**: An experimental cryptolect preserving colloquial multilingual patterns through computational linguistics
+**Purpose**: An experimental cryptolect preserving colloquial multilingual patterns in daily use but not documented or codified.

 ## What is Firish?